Nucleomics-VIB/genepattern-tools/README.md

 ## **modules**

 You will find in that folder the zip archives of our modules that can be imported in your GP instance.
-Some module include a wrapper script (see comments above) while others rely solely on the GUI and on dependencies installed on the server.
+Some module include a wrapper script (see comments above) while others rely solely on the GUI and on dependencies (to be!) installed on the server.

 ### **module Info**